luisangelsm/ableton-custom-midi-remote-control/README.md

 ## TODO

-- Add mappings to control the current track (volume, arm, etc)
+- Add mappings to control the current track (volume, arm, etc).
+Work in progress, arm is already supported.